Legersky/SpatialGraphEmbeddings/README.md

   * iterative method for increasing the number of rel embeddings
   * export to [Axel](http://axel.inria.fr/)

+## Warning
+The program strongly depends on PHC computation - this fails sometimes that might cause failure of our program.

 ## License
 Copyright (C) 2018 Jan Legerský